GeneralProducts/day-of-code/_posts/2018-10-30-next-steps.md

 ## Publish your website to the internet

-<a href="https://www.netlify.com/blog/2017/05/11/migrating-your-jekyll-site-to-netlify/">Follow the instructions here</a> to publish your website to a free hosting provider called Netlify.
+<a href="https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/">Follow the instructions here</a> to publish your website to a free hosting provider called Netlify.
+[Here's one we made earlier](https://publisher-website.netlify.com/).

 ## Use the Learn More boxes for ideas

 Throughout today you will have seen callout boxes headed "Learn more later".
 It's a great idea to go back through these docs, at your leisure, and explore those ideas further.

 ## Introverts’ route
 If you are an introvert, you’re most likely to enjoy learning over the internet, from books and from videos.
-We recommend https://www.learnenough.com/ as a great place to get started, followed by https://learnrubythehardway.org/ and http://railstutorial.org
+We recommend [Learn Enough](https://www.learnenough.com/) as a great place to get started, followed by [Learn Ruby the Hard Way](https://learnrubythehardway.org/) and [The Rails Tutorial](http://railstutorial.org).

 ## Extroverts’ route
 If you prefer learning alongside other people, then Codebar is a great and welcoming event that happens frequently in London, with a new chapter opened in Oxford.
 Railsgirls London is also another good taster day and the Consonance team volunteer there.
 General Assembly and Makers’ Academy run crash courses, but they’re not cheap.